 While bond ETFs themselves trade on exchanges, their underlying bonds may not be as liquid.
 In extreme market conditions, such as the March 2020 COVID-19 crash, some bond ETFs holding less liquid corporate or municipal bonds traded at deep discounts to their net asset value (NAV), making it harder for investors to sell at fair prices.

-How to choose the right bond ETF
+How to choose a bond ETF

-So, should you invest in bond ETFs?
+Should you invest in bond ETFs?